OISF/suricata-verify/README.md

   # Some script to run before running checks.
   cp eve.json eve.json.bak

+# Provide a pcap filename.
+A falsey value like false or empty is equivalent to setting
+# "pcap: false" in the requires section.
+pcap: input.pcap

 checks:

   # A verification filter that is run over the eve.json.
 Multiple